Methimazole and Iodine: Can You Take Them Together?

 Why is this important?

-Patients on methimazole are already navigating a hyperthyroid state.
-Pushing extra iodine into that system can reverse weeks of treatment progress in days, with palpitations, tremor, heat intolerance, weight loss, and atrial fibrillation.
-In the worst case, the rapid hormone release manifests as thyroid storm with fever, severe tachycardia, and altered mental status.
-This is a medical emergency.
+Someone on methimazole is already managing a hyperthyroid state, and an unplanned iodine load can undo treatment progress.
+Returning symptoms can include palpitations, tremor, heat intolerance, anxiety, weight loss, and atrial fibrillation.
+In its most severe form, rapid hormone release can progress to thyroid storm, with fever, severe tachycardia, and altered mental status.
+Thyroid storm is uncommon, but it is a medical emergency.

 What should you do?